0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 - Happens right after breaking off with the abuser
 - (Probably with the help of the family)
-- Goes over the direct aftermath and not being able to de
+- Goes over the direct aftermath and not being able to describe the pain to his family and potentially authorities

 ```ad-quote
 title: **revisited** 5:1:1-2